What is Chronic Obstructive Pulmonary Disease (COPD)

 Prepare for emergencies

 Being prepared for emergencies can help save many lives.
-Keep a close watch on the nature of symptoms of your loved ones.
-A sudden change in any symptoms or a sudden onset of shortness of breath.
-This is when breathing refuses to ease even with inhalers.
+Keep a close watch on the nature of the symptoms of your loved ones.
+A sudden change in symptoms or sudden shortness of breath.
+This is when breathing refuses to ease, even with inhalers.
 Treat this as an emergency and contact a doctor immediately.